-FLUCTUATING CONDITIONS SMASH MAIN SPRINGS.
+SMASH MAIN SPRINGS.

-The weather has cau d an epidemic of watch repairs.
-According to a City watch-maker, the heat and hen the cold and wet spells following quickly afterwards are together not good for watches, for among other things,
+The weather has cau dan epidemic of watch repairs.
+According to a leading City watch-maker, the heat and hen the cold and wet spells following quickly afterwards are together not good for watches, for among other things, not good for watches, for among other things, they cause main springs to give way.

-Latterly the weather has been of the most variable type, with the result that the watches have suffered, and the is an eccumulation of repairs at the watchmaker's.
-Not for a long repairs at the witchmaker's.
-Not for a long time have successful and or wither obtained at his season as a visited in the season can be done.
+Latterly the weather has been of the most variable type, with the result that the watches have suffered, and then is an ecumulation of repairs at the watchmaker's.
+Not for a long time have successful the season that this season that the watchmaker's wither obtained at this season that the same pints of even common way new main sr.